 The arrival of new buses is also a solid step on the path to a comprehensive renewal of the LPP fleet, which we are going to keep updating in the coming years with annual acquisitions of buses of up to 10% of the fleet.
 This way we can replace all buses with engines labelled under EURO VI, which is especially important for maintaining a low level of emissions in the urban environment.

 All city buses are low floor buses equipped with air-conditioning, most of them also equipped with ramps for the disabled.
 Their standard equipment is audio announcements of stops.
-125 buses are equipped with screens providing video announcements of upcoming stops and transfers.
-In 2014, we introduced the option of bringing folding bicycles on the bus and in autumn 2017, we began installing bicycle holders on some intercity coaches as a trial.
+135 buses are equipped with screens providing video announcements of upcoming stops and transfers.
+In 2014, we introduced the option of bringing folding bicycles on the bus.

 In the past decade, we have been actively listening to our citizens and their wishes and thus implemented more than 60 changes to bus lines – by extending the lines, adapting them and introducing new lines, we have optimised the Ljubljanski potniški promet line network.
 The most successful change was the adaptation of line 18 in 2014, with the passenger increase of 467%.
 It runs from Ljubljana Railway and Bus Station, past the Ljubljana Zoo to the Stožice P+R Centre.

 In 2009, we introduced the Urbana, a contactless card for the payment of fares on Ljubljanski potniški promet buses that allows riding and transfers within a 90-minute period.
 Urbana was first introduced on lines within the city and later also on integrated and intercity lines.